certara/pyDarwin/docs/Example1.rst

 1. ""
 2. "  (-4,0.8,4) \\t; THETA(V2~WT) POWER volume ~WT "

-The resulting $THETA block for this initial feature will be:

 ::

     $THETA  ;; must be one THETA per line.